caktus/guidebook/source/testing/index.rst

 accurately with a full round trip of the SQL.

-The Django test runner provides facilities that create a new database just for the testsand run migrations to create all the tables your applications need, and your test suites can create and remove test data in their ``setUp`` and ``tearDown`` methods.
+The Django test runner provides facilities that create a new database just for the tests and run migrations to create all the tables your applications need.
+Your tests can create and remove test data in their ``setUp`` and ``tearDown`` methods, and at the end of each test, the runner will roll back all database changes that the test made.
 This can be invaluable, but also comes at a cost in test run time.

 Inheriting from ``django.test.TestCase`` will run your tests in a database transaction, and require the test database building, in order